 I started to wonder if we had done something wrong.
 I questioned our spending and thought that maybe if we hadn’t gone out to eat so much over the years we would be able to do this.
 I wondered if I had cut out Starbucks or maybe we brought our lunches to work more often we could do the very thing all these people I was reading about were doing.
 I went back and did a “what if” which eliminated all of our credit cards and as much debt that wasn’t 100% “necessary.”
 I realized that our biggest setback was our student loans, an ER bill from a surprise Bell’s Palsy diagnosis, and a car we were upside down on.
 At this point I accepted that we couldn’t quit our jobs and jet set right now, this instant.

 But I refused to let this bring me down.
 I was determined to travel!
+Maybe not quitting your job to travel the world scale, but travel was somehow in someway in our future!
 So, we came up with a plan: One weekend at a time.
 What does this mean to us?
 We don’t take 5 months to live out of a van in New Zealand or travel Europe taking pictures in castles.
 We pack a cooler, grab the dogs, and explore places close to us as we work to pay off everything holding us back.
 We use Thanksgiving and Christmas as excuses to travel cross country and road trip, seeing if we can find the best BBQ joints along the way.
 And I think that this exploration of our own backyard has given us a deeper love for travel.
 We don’t need the Eiffel tower, we’ve got stateliness and National Parks for now.

 I wanted to write this post because there is a huge influx of articles and people from Buzzfeed to YouTube telling you to quit your job so you can travel.
 While it isn’t practical for everyone to just put in their 2 weeks notice, weekend trips and small explorations are a great way to keep the wanderlust at bay.
 As a travel blogger, I know that it can seem like I am constantly jet-setting around the world and for the sake of transparency I want to let you guys know how we do it.
 And that we too have been there, confused and defeated when you realize you can’t quit your job to travel the world.
 Our weekend trips and backyard awareness have proven to be a great way to find new things to do with friends who visit from out of town too!